 Phedimus will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 These succulents have a slow to moderate growth rate, making them a popular choice for growing as a groundcover.
 They also grow well in containers.

-These are light-loving plants.
-Phedimus will tolerate light shade or partial shade, but they prefer full sun and grow best in warmer environments.
+These light-loving plants will tolerate light shade or partial shade, but they prefer full sun and grow best in warmer environments.
 Plant Phedimus in an area of your garden that gets at least 6 hours of sunlight a day.

 Phedimus thrive in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.

-These are frost tolerant succulents.
-Phedimus are cold hardy down to USDA hardiness zones 3a, -40 °F (-40 °C).
+These succulents are frost tolerant.
+They are cold hardy down to USDA hardiness zone 3a, -40 °F (-40 °C).

 General Care for Phedimus